qwertybomb/tiny-mandelbrot/README.md

 # tiny-mandelbrot
- an very small mandelbrot renderer
+a very small mandelbrot renderer

+# building
+the requirements to build are MSVC and clang-cl to build run `build.bat` or `nmake`